dasarpai/old.dasarpai.github.io/_dsblog/2024-07-10-Creating-Docker-Image.md

 It will run the code and container will stop.

-# what is the difference between "docker build" and docker-compose commands?
+## what is the difference between "docker build" and "docker-compose" commands?

 The `docker build` and `docker-compose` commands are both used in the Docker ecosystem but serve different purposes and are used in different contexts.
 Here's a breakdown of their differences and uses: